stillprocrastinating/UDP5WA4CF-UN01_user_centric_front_end_development/UXD.md

 ### Interface design

-All pages will feature a navigation menu, styled according to the theme of each story; the homepage will be themed with standard _Dungeons & Dragons_ vibes.
+All pages will feature a navigation menu, styled according to the theme of each story; the homepage, success page, and 404 page, will be themed with standard _Dungeons & Dragons_ vibes.

+All pages will feature the footer.

 #### Homepage